utankollektiv/caret-blog/src/content/blog/post-1-checklist.md

 ## 7.Solutions and Breakthroughs

--Were there instances where you devised particularly innovative or non-conventional solutions?
+- Were there instances where you devised particularly innovative or non-conventional solutions?
 - How often did you encounter significant breakthroughs that advanced your progress or changed your approach?
 - Were there moments when you experienced sudden clarity or "aha" moments?
 - How did these solutions or breakthroughs influence the direction or outcome of your coding session?